bentoml/BentoML/docs/source/index.rst

         :link-type: url

         Join us in our Slack community where hundreds of ML practitioners are contributing to the project, helping other users, and discuss all things MLOps.

+    .. grid-item-card:: :doc:`🖥 BentoML Metrics <metrics>`
+        :link: metrics
+        :link-type: doc

+        A simple guide of using BentoML custom Metrics.
+After viewing this tutorial, you'll be able to attach custome Prometheus Metrics to your ML model API endpoints.

 Beyond Model Serving
 --------------------